JrewSimpson/DFIR_LMPD_CIS484/README.md

-# Quick Info for Digital Forensics Investigation Project
+# Quick Info for the Digital Forensics Investigation Project

 The full scenario for this project is described in the CIS484_Project4.pdf.